Language Test

 CELPIPIELTSlanguage testslanguage tests Canadian ImmigrationTEF

 Almost every category of economic immigration to Canada requires the results of an English test in order to apply.
-The version of the test that you need to take, and the score you need to get, depend on the specific program you are applying under.
+The version of the test that you need to take, and the score you need to get, depend on the specific program you are applying for.

 Free Assessment

 IRCC does not have a preferred test.
 Since results from all three tests are valued equally, you can choose to take whichever test is more convenient for you.
-No matter which language test you take, the results must be from within the last two years (24 months) to be valid.

 IELTS